Engrima18/Jellyfish-vs-FatTree/README.md

 ## Content
 >- `main.py`: python script that calls the functions and the classes from the modules below and saves the resulting plots in images (png);
 >- `functions.py`: python script file which contains all the functions for building graphs, make simulations and evaluating performances;
->- `topologies.py`: python module where we implemented the classes for the used topologies.
+>- `topologies.py`: python module where we implemented the classes for the used topologies;
+>- `report.pdf`: pdf which contains a complete reports with our conclusions.

 ## Used technologies: